roshanraundal15/ziroo_assignment/README.md

 # Ziroo Assignment — Multiplayer Room with an AI Participant

+This project is a shared chat room with an AI teammate inside it.

+Two people can join the same room, talk at the same time, and both can ask the same agent.
+The important part is that the agent should still answer the right person with the right context.

+In simple words:

+- the room is shared
+- the agent memory is not shared

+That is the main idea of this assignment.

+---

+## What this app does

+1. Two users join with a name and a room code
-Shared chat room where two people can talk at the same time, and an AI agent sits in the room as a third participant.
-The agent only replies when someone writes `@agent ...`, and it keeps each person's conversation context separate.
+2. They can chat live in the same room
+3. An AI agent sits in the room as a third participant
+4. The agent only replies when someone writes `@agent ...`
+5. Each user keeps a separate context for the agent
+6. Messages are saved so history can come back after restart

+This is a smaller version of a real team room problem: people talk in one place, but the AI should not mix their workstreams.

+---

 ## Stack

 - **Backend:** Python, FastAPI, WebSockets, SQLite
 - **Frontend:** React + TypeScript (Vite)
-- **LLM:** Groq / OpenAI / Gemini (whichever key you put in `.env`)
+- **LLM:** Groq / OpenAI / Gemini
+  - use whichever key you already have
+  - put it in `.env`
+  - do not send your key to anyone

+---

-## Why WebSockets
+## Why I chose WebSockets

-I picked WebSockets because both users need to see messages live, including agent typing state.
-Polling would work but feels laggy for a chat room.
-SSE is mostly server → client; with chat both directions matter, so WebSockets were the simplest full-duplex option for two users.
+I needed live communication in both directions:

+- user sends a message
+- other user sees it immediately
+- agent typing state appears
+- agent reply appears

+For only two users, WebSockets were the simplest option that felt like a real chat room.

+Why not the other options:

+- **Polling:** works, but feels laggy for chat
+- **SSE:** mostly server to client, while chat needs both directions
+- **Heavy multiplayer setup:** not needed for this assignment

+The brief said we do not need a scalable multiplayer server.
+So I kept the transport simple on purpose.

+---

 ## Setup